andrelimzs/andrelimzs.github.io/content/posts/Machine Learning/cs229-1a-supervised-learning-regression/index.md

 \right) x^{(i)}
 $$

-And repeatedly run through the training set
+which is repeatedly run through a loop

 ## Batch vs SGD